1. GENERAL PLAN 1.1. PLAN OBJECTIVES The Management Plan has the following objectives:

 | Point 3 |

-In the event of a displacement greater than 500 meters from the real location of the property relative to the cartographic location of the cadastral map, a certification of the topographic location issued by a topographer is required, in order to support its actual situation.
+In case there is a displacement greater than 500 meters from the real location of the property in the cartographic location of the cadastral map, a certification of the topographic location issued by a surveyor is required, in order to support its real situation.

 1.2.6.
 Access routes Table 5: Accessibility to the project according to type of road